Graduates: Megan Carter and Mike Armstrong

 "We have had our shop for almost three years, but of course we are still learning every day," said Megan.
 "Learning how to run a shop as a business, and working to become a better blacksmith is still an exciting and challenging learning curve."

-Megan discovered the Haliburton School of The Arts while looking into the glassblowing program.
+Megan discovered the Haliburton School of Art + Design while looking into the glassblowing program.
 "I decided to attend one of the Open House events to take a tour of the facilities-- this is when I discovered the blacksmith shop.
 As soon as I walked into the shop, something clicked.
 I walked around and looked at what the students were working on and felt the learning atmosphere.
 I decided then and there that I would be taking the course."

 Mike had experience in the modern metal working industry and enrolled in the Artist Blacksmith program because he was curious about how metal objects were made before modern machinery.
 "I didn't know what to expect on the first day in the shop," said Mike.
 "As time went on I learned there was a whole world of objects that could be made with the skills and techniques of a blacksmith."